HumanSignal/label-studio/docs/source/guide/quality.md

 ### Review existing ground truth annotations

+You can adjust the Data Manager columns to show whether a task has any annotations set as ground truth annotations.
+1. On the **Data Manager**, select the **Columns** drop-down menu.
+2. Select the checkbox for **Ground Truth**.
+A column appears with a star icon and true or false values listed for tasks, indicating whether a ground truth annotation has been set for a task.
+3. Click **Columns** again to close the menu.

-You can filter the Data Manager to show only tasks with ground truth annotations so that you can review them.
+You can also filter the Data Manager to show only tasks with ground truth annotations so that you can review them.
+1. On the **Data Manager**, select the **Filters** drop-down menu.
+2. Click **+ Add Filter** and select where **Ground Truth** is **yes**.
+The Data Manager updates to show only tasks with ground truth annotations set.
+3. Click **Filters** again to close the menu.

 ### Remove ground truth annotations
 To remove ground truth annotations,